reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

     11/6/2019 6:38:59 PM > Sending message: {"temperature":28.087463226675737,"humidity":74.76071353757787,"pressure":1017.614206096327,"latitude":40.269273772972454,"longitude":-98.28354453319591}
     11/6/2019 6:39:01 PM > Sending message: {"temperature":23.575667940813894,"humidity":77.66409506912534,"pressure":1017.0118147748344,"latitude":40.21020096551372,"longitude":-98.48636739129239}
     ```

-    Notice the timestamp differences between telemetry readings.
-The delay between telemetry messages should be `2` seconds as configured through the device twin; instead of the default of `1` second in the source code.

 1. Leave the simulated device app running.

-    You will verify that the device code is behaving as expected during the next activities.

 ### Task 2: Verify Telemetry Stream sent to Azure IoT Hub